Reporting Verbs – Free ESL Lesson Plan

 Our new ESL Lesson Plan, one of five in our Reporting Verbs series, introduces students to various common reporting verbs, including say, tell, advise, confess, and more.
 Reporting verbs convey the action of speaking, and understanding their usage in both direct and reported speech is essential to everyday communication.
 Students will certainly benefit from this engaging lesson that includes clear descriptions, examples and practice opportunities.
 Keep reading to find out what to expect and how to teach it virtually or in-person.

-When should you teach this lesson reporting verbs?
+When should you teach this lesson on reporting verbs?

 This ESL lesson plan download on reporting verbs is aimed at students with advanced proficiency levels (B2 level).
 To fully grasp the material, students must be very comfortable changing verbs between various tenses, including the perfect, simple and continuous.